Construction Noise Monitoring

 The Construction Industry is different from, for example, factory and manufacturing because work patterns vary considerably and projects can last from a few days to a few years.

-Often on site you need to take quick decisions and understand if there are likely to be any noise issues.
+Often on site you need to take quick decisions and understand if there are likely to be any noise at work or environmental noise issues.
 By using a simple ‘sound level meter’ such as the Pulsar Model 14 you have a cost effective, ideal, compact and ‘easy to use’ instrument that can be transported from site to site allowing you to make a quick judgement regarding noise levels.

-This is particularly useful where a more expensive instrument would be cumbersome and more prone to the risk of on-site damage or misuse.
-The Model 14, low cost noise meter is supplied with a carrying pouch, windshield as standard to protect the microphone capsule and has two selectable ranges to allow you to quickly gauge both environmental and industrial level noises.
+This is particularly useful where a more expensive instrument would be cumbersome and at risk of on-site damage or misuse.
+The Model 14, low cost noise meter is supplied with a carrying pouch and windshield as standard to protect the microphone capsule and has two selectable ranges to allow you to quickly gauge both environmental and industrial level noises.